Concerto for Piano, Violin and Strings (Mendelssohn)

 The Concerto for Piano, Violin, and Strings in D minor, MWV O4, also known as the Double Concerto in D minor, was written in 1823 by Felix Mendelssohn when he was 14 years old.
-This piece is Mendelssohn's fourth work for a solo instrument with orchestral accompaniment, preceded by a Largo and Allegro in D minor for Piano and Strings MWV O1, the Piano Concerto in A Minor MWV O2, and the Violin Concerto in D minor MWV O3.
+This piece is Mendelssohn's fourth work for a solo instrument with orchestral accompaniment, preceded by a Largo and Allegro in D minor for piano and strings MWV O1, the Piano Concerto in A minor MWV O2, and the Violin Concerto in D minor MWV O3.

 Mendelssohn composed the work to be performed for a private concert on May 25, 1823 at the Mendelssohn home in Berlin with his violin teacher and friend, Eduard Rietz.
 Following this private performance, Mendelssohn revised the scoring, adding winds and timpani and is possibly the first work in which Mendelssohn used winds and timpani in a large work.
 A public performance was given on July 3, 1823 at the Berlin Schauspielhaus.
 Like the A minor piano concerto (1822), it remained unpublished during Mendelssohn's lifetime and it wasn't until 1999 when a critical edition of the piece was available.

 Structure

 Several works by different composers influenced Mendelssohn's composition of this piece.
 It is likely that Mendelssohn drew this unusual pairing of solo piano and violin from Johann Hummel's own Concerto for Piano, Violin, and Orchestra in G major, Op.
 17, with whom he had briefly studied in 1821.
 The young Mendelssohn was also influenced by Carl Maria von Weber and frequently performed his Konzertstück in F minor.
 Mendelssohn's appreciation for Viotti, Rode, and Kreutzer (master pedagogues developed the French Method of violin technique) is evident in his writing for the solo violin.

 Techniques used include portato, slurred staccato, and figures that suggest portamento.
-Mendelssohn's concerto is similar in structure to Weber's Piano Concerto No. 2 in E-flat major, Op.
+Mendelssohn's concerto is similar in structure to Weber's Piano Concerto No. 2, Op.
 32. From Mendelssohn's own works, the use of just a string section as orchestral accompaniment is reminiscent of his String Symphonies, twelve of which he had written by the end of the year under the influence of C.P.E.
 Bach's Sinfonias.